-Similar provisions to lasting powers of attorney apply in Scotland.
+Similar provisions to LPAs apply in Scotland.
 The 'granter' (donor) gives authority to their chosen attorney in respect of their financial and property matters ('continuing power of attorney') and/or personal welfare ('welfare power of attorney').

 The latter only takes effect upon the granter's mental incapacity.
 Applications for powers of attorney must be accompanied by a certificate confirming the granter understands what they are doing, completed by a solicitor or medical practitioner only.

-Lasting powers of attorney don't apply to Northern Ireland.
-Instead, those seeking to make a power of appointment over their financial affairs would complete an enduring power of attorney.
+LPAs don't apply to Northern Ireland.
+Instead, those seeking to make a power of attorney appointment over their financial affairs would complete an EPA.
 This would be effective as soon as it was completed and would only need to be registered in the event of the donor's loss of mental capacity with the High Court (Office of Care and Protection).